MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

   /// to query the system fonts available for styling web content.
   COREWEBVIEW2_PERMISSION_KIND_LOCAL_FONTS,

-  /// Indicates permission for a site to use system exlusive messages to access
+  /// Indicates permission for a site to use system exclusive messages to access
   /// Musical Instrument Digital Interface (MIDI) devices.
 Permission is requested
   /// when developers use the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
   /// to request system exclusive MIDI access.